sandboxnu/create-sandbox-app/templates/node-fullstack-websocket/README.md

 `/app` is a the next.js app.
 Routing is done using the file system.
 For example, the page `/app/pages/xyz.tsx` would be served at `domain.com/xyz`.
 Pages are rendered server-side and hydrated client side.
 Data fetching can happen on the server or client.
 [Learn more](https://nextjs.org/docs/basic-features/data-fetching)

 `/server` is the server that runs the REST API and websockets.
 Each API resource gets a router file inside `/server/api`.

+`/api-client` is a library to wrap network calls to the api in a neater, **type-safe** interface.

+`/common` is where common code and types go.
+It is important into the other three packages.